 The final Mondial evolution was 1989's Mondial t (Coupe and Cabriolet).
 It was a substantially changed model, "spearhead of a new generation of V8 Ferraris", according to Road & Track magazine.
 It was visually different from preceding Mondial models, the most recognizable being the redesign of the air intakes to a smaller, neater rectangular shape.
 Additionally, the door-handles were of a visually different design and the bumpers became body coloured.
 The Mondial t represented the most substantial upgrade to the Mondial model line in performance and handling since its introduction in 1980.

 Previous Mondials had rarely justified their price premium over the competition in terms of bare performance statistics, which led to some poor press coverage.
 The "t" offered greater performance whilst retaining a mid-engined layout and a practical packaging layout, and was more favorably received.
 It also had the advantage of two usable rear seats.
 The company has not produced a mid-engined 2+2 car since then, leaving the 2+2 configuration to the more classic front-engined design starting with th

-left-hand-drive ferrari mondial t 91 white v8 v12 1991 italian fast rwd supercar petrol coupe 4-seat two-plus-two 2wd
+left-hand-drive ferrari mondial t 91 grey v8 v12 1991 italian fast rwd supercar petrol coupe 4-seat two-plus-two 2wd

 May 22, 2017